josdejong/mathjs/docs/datatypes/matrices.md

 <h2 id="creation">Creation <a href="#creation" title="Permalink">#</a></h2>

 A matrix can be created from an array using the function `math.matrix`.
-The provided array can contain nested arrays in order to create a multi dimensional matrix.
+The provided array can contain nested arrays in order to create a multi-dimensional matrix.
 When called without arguments, an empty matrix will be created.

 ```js